ljh0311/EdgeComp/README.md

 # Edge Computing Baby Monitor

-An intelligent baby monitoring system that combines real-time cry analysis and person detection using edge computing technology.
+An intelligent baby monitoring system that combines real-time cry analysis and person detection using edge computing technology, with a web-based interface for easy monitoring.

 ## Current Status